queicherius/lets-fetch/README.md

 // every response will only get output once. "single" will output the first
 // response added, "many" will loop through multiple single calls.
 // "single" and "many" will still return promises and
-// have to be handled appropriately in your tests (.then/.catch or await) requesterMock.addResponse({text: 'Everything fine!'})
+// have to be handled appropriately in your tests (.then or await) requesterMock.addResponse({text: 'Everything fine!'})

 // Enable / disable mocking.
 When mocking is disabled the requests